bmershon/me/README.md

 Co-Owner and Pilot

-January 2020 - Present | Boulder, CO
+March 2020 - Present | Boulder, CO

 - Started an aircraft ferry services and transition training LLC with an emphasis on experimental aircraft, biplanes, and other demanding tailwheel aircraft with a Fedex Express and Air National Guard Pilot.
 - Developed the website, branding, merchandizing, and billing practices for the Boulder Pilot brand.